In this guide

 What are the drawbacks of a pension?

-The main drawback of an account-based pension is that investment earnings are not guaranteed and can fluctuate with the market, depending on the investment options you choose.
+The main drawback of an account-based pension is that investment earnings are not guaranteed and can fluctuate with financial markets, depending on the investment options you choose.
 If the market falls steeply, the requirement to withdraw a minimum amount each year effectively crystallises your loss.

 Types of pension